kuzzleio/kuzzle-enterprise-probe-listener/README.md

 # About

 Plugin allowing to add probes, collecting data and events to calculate data metrics and send them to KDC (Kuzzle Data Collector).
-This plugin must be used in conjonction with a KDC instance where the plugin **kuzzle-enterprise-probe** is installed.
-Refer to the [kuzzle-enterprise-probe documentation](https://github.com/kuzzleio/kuzzle-enterprise-probe) for more information.
+This plugin must be used in conjonction with a KDC instance where the plugin **kuzzle-plugin-probe** is installed.
+Refer to the [kuzzle-plugin-probe documentation](https://github.com/kuzzleio/kuzzle-plugin-probe) for more information.

 # Plugin configuration